Grace University

 In 2017, the most common positions for instructional staff at Grace University were Associate professor with 7 employees, Professor with 3 employees, and Assistant professor with 3 employees.

-In 2017, the most common positions for non-instructional staff at Grace University were Office and Administrative Support with 10 employees, Librarians, Curators, Archivists, and Academic Affairs and Other Education Services with 7 employees, and Management with 5 employees.
+In 2017, the most common positions for non-instructional staff at Grace University were Office and Administrative Support with 10 employees, Librarians, Curators, Archivists, and Academic Affairs and Other Education Services with 7 employees, and Service with 5 employees.

 View Data